JuliaStats/GLM.jl/README.md

 - `dof_residual`: degrees of freedom for residuals, when meaningful
 - `glm`: fit a generalized linear model (an alias for `fit(GeneralizedLinearModel, ...)`)
 - `lm`: fit a linear model (an alias for `fit(LinearModel, ...)`)
-- `stderr`: standard errors of the coefficients
+- `stderror`: standard errors of the coefficients
 - `vcov`: estimated variance-covariance matrix of the coefficient estimates
 - `predict` : obtain predicted values of the dependent variable from the fitted model